mehtajeet97/codedex_html/README.md

 # HTML

-HTML, or HyperText Markup Language was created by a developer named Tim Berners-Lee in 1991.
+HTML or HyperText Markup Language was created by a developer named Tim Berners-Lee in 1991.

 Today, HTML is used on every website in the world; it's the base structure underneath all your favorite sites.
 However, HTML is just one piece that is used to build a web page.